AnWalbroel/CSSC/clear_sky_sonde_comparison_README.txt

 1. Make sure that your MWR data is concatenated, which is usually not the case.
-The MWR data for each module (KV, 11990, 183) is saved separately as <current_date>.BRT.NC (current_date in YYMMDD, e.g. "200119" being the 19 th January 2020) file.
+The MWR data for each module (KV, 11990, 183) is saved separately as <current_date>.BRT.NC (current_date in YYMMDD, e.g. "200119" being the 19th January 2020) file.
 Other file extensions like .ATN.NC (attenuation) are also stored in the module folder but irrelevant for the clear sky sonde comparison.

 	To concatenate the MWR data (glueing all modules together and getting them on a mutual time axis)